contrapunctus-1/chronometrist/README.md

 ## Comparisons
 ### timeclock.el
+Compared to timeclock.el, Chronometrist
-* Stores data in an s-expression format rather than a line-based one
+* stores data in an s-expression format rather than a line-based one
-* Supports attaching tags and arbitrary key-values to time intervals
+* supports attaching tags and arbitrary key-values to time intervals
-* Has commands to shows useful summaries
+* has commands to shows useful summaries
-* Has a more useful implementation of hooks (see [Hooks](#Hooks))
+* has more hooks (see [Hooks](#Hooks))

 ### Org time tracking
 Chronometrist and Org time tracking seem to be equivalent in terms of capabilities, approaching the same ends through different means.